jrunestone/beerd/README.md

     Enable Functions in netlify
     Enable Identity in netlify
     Install `netlify-cli` globally
+    Install `fauna-shell` globally
     Run `netlify link` to link the site
     Run `netlify addons:create fauna`
-    Run `netlify addons:auth fauna` to auth and create prod database and store secret keys Create a new database in faunadb for dev purposes and add keys Add a new environment variable in netlify called `FAUNADB_SERVER_SECRET_development` with the key to a dev database Import the schema into prod db (and dev, but is done with bootstrap script) Run `npm run build:bootstrap` to build bootstrap scripts Run `npm run bootstrap:db` to import schema and create dummy data in dev database (need to terminate manually) Run `netlify dev` to start vue dev server and netlify proxies for functions with watch etc
+    Run `netlify addons:auth fauna` to auth and create prod database and store secret keys Create a new database in faunadb for dev purposes and add a key Add a new environment variable in netlify called `FAUNADB_SERVER_SECRET_development` with the key to a dev database Run `fauna eval --secret=<your db secret key> --file=./bootstrap/bootstrap-db.fql` to create collection and indexes Go to faunadb and import the schema
+    Run `npm run build:bootstrap` to build bootstrap scripts Run `npm run bootstrap:db` to create dummy data in dev database (need to terminate manually) Run `netlify dev` to start vue dev server and netlify proxies for functions with watch etc
     TODO: Zapier...untappd...ratebeer..manual beer sync...